Vigorpush/Vi-clean/README.md

 ## Versions
 Vleaner 1.0.bat is English Version
 Vleaner bat is Chinese Version
-`PS: There is a Chinese version, because I am Chinese `
+`PS: There is a Chinese version, because I am a Chinese `

 ## Environment
 Environmemnt | Performance Rate